Academic-Laboratory-Group/STMSmartHome/README.md

 ![ReadMe](docs/ReadMe.jpg)

 # STMSmartHome
-SmartHome realised on STM with use of C++ language.
+Smart Home system realised on STM with use of C++ language.

 Product features:
 * 4" touch screen,